SebastianOsinski/SOExtensions/README.md

 [![License](https://img.shields.io/cocoapods/l/SOExtensions.svg?style=flat)](http://cocoapods.org/pods/SOExtensions)
 [![Platform](https://img.shields.io/cocoapods/p/SOExtensions.svg?style=flat)](http://cocoapods.org/pods/SOExtensions)

 SOExtensions is a collection of convenient and useful extensions for Swift classes and structs.
-This is not 'full-time' project.
-New extensions will be added with time when the need for them will arise in my other projects.
+This is not a 'full-time' project.
+New extensions will be added in time if and when the need for them arises in my other projects.

 ## Installation